Universal's Endless Summer Resort: History

 After the permanent closure of Wet 'n Wild Orlando in 2016 due to focus on Volcano Bay, demolition for the property began in early 2017.
 On November 6, 2017, renderings for new unnamed hotel resorts were announced by Universal Orlando.
 Naming for the two hotels were revealed on April 5, 2018 as Universal's Endless Summer Resort, both designated as value hotels.
 Surfside Inn and Suites, which was built directly on the old Wet 'n Wild water park, was planned to open in summer of 2019 while Dockside Inn and Suites was expected to open in 2020.

 By early 2019, Surfside Inn and Suites was preparing for opening while Dockside Inn and Suites was still under construction.
 On March 20, 2019, the grand opening for Surfside Inn and Suites was planned for June 27, 2019.
 The Surfside hotel officially opened on June 27, 2019.
 On November 12, 2019, the Dockside hotel was expected to open on March 17, 2020; this was delayed due to the COVID-19 pandemic.
 The Surfside hotel closed due to the pandemic as well, but had reopened in June 2020.
 Dockside Inn and Suites officially opened on December 15, 2020.

 Theme

 The theme for Universal's Endless Summer Resort - Surfside Inn and Suites is a surfing lifestyle.
 The lobby features surfboards throughout the lobby, and in the resort's rooms, there is surf themed decor.
 The theme for Universal's Endless Summer Resort - Dockside Inn and suites is themed as a coastal retreat.

 Dining

-Surfside Inn and Suites features one food court named Beach Break Cafe with one pool bar named the San Bar.
+Surfside Inn and Suites features one food court named Beach Break Cafe with one pool bar named the Sand Bar.
 Dockside Inn and Suites has a food court named Pier 8 Market with two pool bars, Wave Makers and The Oasis, along with a bar named Sunset Lounge.
 Both hotels include a Starbucks.